 An Arlington Reads Signature Author Event.

-Prior to the author talk, the Washington Revels Heritage Voices will present songs and stories celebrating freedom and commemorating the Juneteenth holiday.
+Prior to the author talk, from 5:30 to 6:15 p.m., the Washington Revels Heritage Voices will present songs and stories celebrating freedom and commemorating the Juneteenth holiday.

 RSVP for an event reminder.
 Attendance is first-come, first-served until seating capacity is reached.